J-Sanderson/100-days-of-code/log-round2.md

 # 100 Days Of Code Round 2 - Log

+### Day 38: March 29 2018

+**Today's Progress:** Picking up some more D3 while I continue with pixel art for the roguelike.
+Worked on axes and now I think I have enough to create a basic chart.

+**Thoughts:** Trying to assess if I feel confident enough to start the first FCC D3 challenge now or later...

 ### Day 37: March 28 2018

 **Today's Progress:** Coding for the roguelike has been put aside whilst I work on the pixel graphics.
 Once that's done I can get the stylesheet for the page looking good to match.